Webinar: Replace Your Legacy VPN with TailscaleSign up now

 This article discusses four of the foremost IaC providers—Terraform, Pulumi, GitHub Actions, and Ansible—and explains how to integrate them with Tailscale to provide a harmonized, efficient, and secure operational environment.

-Terraform is well-known in the IaC world for its declarative approach.
+Terraform is an open source tool that allows users to manage and provision cloud infrastructure.
+It is well-known in the Infrastructure-as-Code (IaC) world for its declarative approach.

 Its HashiCorp Configuration Language HCL allows you to describe the desired end state of your infrastructure as code without detailing the exact steps to get there.
 Instead, it determines the best way to achieve it.
 This approach not only saves you time and effort; a uniform setup also minimizes variations and inconsistencies.